Any links on this page that lead to products on Amazon are affiliate links and I earn a commission (at no extra cost to you) if you make a purchase.

 How to Reduce the Risk of EMR Exposure from Induction Cooktops

-The amount of stray magnetic field emission from induction cooktops can be reduced if the following actions are practiced when cooking.
+The amount of stray magnetic field emission from induction cooktops can be reduced, and therefore increasing induction cooking safety, if the following actions are practiced when cooking.

 - Examine the pan and make sure the base is flat.